✖️ Product Rule Calculator

 5 Common Product Rule Mistakes — and How to Fix Them

 Writing (fg)' = f'·g' is by far the most frequent error.
-It may arise from confusing differentiation with the power rule for products in algebra, where (fg)ⁿ = fⁿgⁿ.
-Differentiation does not work this way.
 Always write out both terms: f'g + fg'.

 Mistake 2 — Omitting the Chain Rule on Composite Factors

-Mistake 3 — Applying the Product Rule When It Is Not Needed
+Mistake 3 — Applying the Product Rule When Not Needed

 Mistake 4 — Stopping Before Simplifying

-After applying the product rule you will have two (or more) terms.
-Leaving the answer in the unsimplified form loses marks in most calculus courses.
-Always check whether you can factor out a common expression.
+After applying the product rule, always check for a common factor.
 For example, 2xeˣ + x²eˣ should be written as xeˣ(x+2).

 Mistake 5 — Sign Errors with Trigonometric Derivatives

 Remember: the derivative of cos(x) is −sin(x) (negative).
-A missing negative sign when differentiating cosine is the most common source of incorrect final answers in product rule problems involving trigonometric functions.
+This is the most common source of wrong final answers in product rule problems involving trigonometric functions.

 ⚠️

-Exam Strategy: After computing your derivative, substitute x = 1 into both your hand-calculated answer and the calculator's result.
-If the numerical values match, your derivative is correct.
-If they differ, you have made an algebraic error somewhere in the simplification.
+Exam Strategy: After computing your derivative, substitute x = 1 into both your hand answer and the calculator's result.
+Matching numerical values confirm correctness.
+Use this product rule to find derivative calculator for all exam preparation.

 How to Use This Calculator & Real-World Applications